MMC Benefits Handbook

 While you are on an unpaid leave of absence, you have to make loan repayments.
 You can continue to make loan repayments by:

-If you do not make loan repayments as scheduled or otherwise are in default, your outstanding loan balance will be deemed a distribution, your vested account balance will be reduced by the amount of the outstanding loan as soon as permitted under the tax laws, and you will owe Federal income taxes on the unpaid balance of your loan (including interest) plus an additional 10% Federal early withdrawal tax if you are under age 59-1/2 and no IRS exception applies to you.
+If you do not make monthly loan repayments as scheduled or repay the entire loan upon going on unpaid leave of absence, and you do not make up the payments, then the Internal Revenue Service requires that a default be declared no later than the last business day of the calendar quarter following the calendar quarter in which your first missed payment was due, In such case, your outstanding loan balance will be deemed a distribution, your vested account balance will be reduced by the amount of the outstanding loan as soon as permitted under the tax laws, and you will owe Federal income taxes on the unpaid balance of your loan (including interest) plus an additional 10% Federal early withdrawal tax if you are under age 59-1/2 and no IRS exception applies to you.

 While on Military Leave of Absence